Skip to content

 Our clients are starting to send us security questionnaires.
 Can you help?

 Yes.
-We've completed these for firms being asked by corporate clients, major financial institutions, and listed companies.
+We've completed these for firms being asked by their larger clients.
 We fill them in with you, not for you, because some answers are yours to give (incident-response decisions, retention policy) and some are ours (technical control detail).
 Either way, we'd rather give an honest "partial" than a confident "yes" that blows up on audit.

 We had a suspicious email go to a partner.
 What do we do?